TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 "Allow heavy armor in free mode"
 "Allow heavy armor in all missions"
 "Allow helmet and NVG or Gas mask combo"
-"Ballance heavy armor and head gear distribution" - adjusts application percentages of the normally mutally exclusive options of heavy armor and the different headgear pieces, not nessesary if "Allow helmet and NVG or Gas mask combo" is on
+"Ballance heavy armor and head gear distribution" - adjusts application percentages of the normally mutally exclusive options of heavy armor and the different headgear pieces, not necessary if "Allow helmet and NVG or Gas mask combo" is on
 "Random CP subtype in free mode" - randomizes the CP subtype - PF types in middle Affrica, urban vs general camo types in Afghanistan
 "Random CP subtype in missions"
 "Allow missile combo with other weapons" - in the normal game soldiers with missiles only have SMGs, this allows them to have MGs, shotguns or assault rifles assigned to them.
 "Disable convert armor to sheild (if armor off)" - Where heavy armor is disabled (free mode by default) the normal game converts armor to sheilds in addition to the normal shield application, this often leads to it feeling like there's just too many.
 "Disable weapon restrictions in certain missions" - Missions 2, 12, 13, 16, 26, 31 prevent the application of shields, missiles, shotguns and mgs to the general CP enemy prep (though some may have custom enemy prep).
 "Enable Mg vs Shotgun variation" - In the default game the enemy prep config chooses randomly either MG or Shotguns which is applied for all CPs in the whole mission.
 This setting allows mixed MGs and Shotguns (but still with the enemy prep total) and also applies them per CP.
 "Balance small CPs" - adds limits and some randomisation to small cp/lrrps enemy prep application, best for the "Apply enemy prep to guard posts" and " to LRRP"

 Custom enemy prep config.
 Sidesteps the enemy prep levels and gives more control over enemy prep loadout, chooses randomly between min/max of each setting:
 Weapon deployment percentages -
-Armor deployment percentages - Armor, soft armod (body vest), sheild.
+Armor deployment percentages - Armor, soft armod (body vest), shield.
 Headgear deployment percentages - helmet, gas mask, nvg.
 CP detterant percentages - mines, decoys, cameras.
 Soldier ability/counter levels.
 Weapon strength menus.
 'Strong weapons' are different variant/model of weapon for that chosen type.
-Reinforce count - number of reinforcment calls a CP has.
+Reinforce count - number of reinforcement calls a CP has.
-Vehicle reinforcment level: Works with the vehicle reinforcement settings.
+Vehicle reinforcement level: Works with the vehicle reinforcement settings.
 Ignore combat-deploy supply blocks - Ignores the current results of the Combat Deployment/Dispatch/'cut off the supply' missions that affect enemy prep.

 The order of items in the menu is generally order the equipment is allocated to each soldier in a CP.